 In dogs, the standard dosage is 2-4mg/kg, every 1-6h, IV, IM, or SC.

 As an alternative, a constant rate infusion of 0.25-1 mg/kg/hr is administered.

 Administration of dosages above the recommended level could cause severe problems.
 For example:

 Furosemide needs to be stored at 15-30 degrees Celsius and away from light.

-In the end Furosemide is a very useful drug when working with companion animals in the clinic.
-Often assisting in either saving the life of critically ill animals in acute heart failure.
+In the end, Furosemide is a very useful drug when working with companion animals in the clinic.
+Often assisting in saving the lives of critically ill animals in acute heart failure.
 Or, providing long-term reliable therapy for chronically ill animals.
 Ensuring the animals can live a longer and better life despite their heart conditions.

 Catharina is a Veterinary Medicine student from Uni of Copenhagen.
 When she isn’t making camp in the library, stuck to the books, she’s also a writer and avid photographer.
 Capturing everything from buildings to dogs – especially her poodle Bailey is a frequent subject.